KSaryan/SF-Street-Cheat/README.md

 python server.py
 ```

-You can now navigate to 'localhost:5000/' to access Recruiter.
+You can now navigate to 'localhost:5000/' to access SF StreetCheat.